grillon6u/Data_Science_projects/README.md

 4. Training of Machine Learning models (sklearn, xgboost)
 5. Fine-tuning those models (gridsearch, randomizedsearch)
 6. Combining them into one even more performant model using ensemble learning.
+7. Visualizing the results and the performances of the model in a robust dashboard

 ![EDA of the housing prices in the Californian region](template%26images/images/house.jpg)